 On Guruji’s visit to Swaziland in 1974 an informal committee was formed to arrange his annual trips and to create a central point of communication for the various areas from which the students hailed.

 AT HIS SUGGESTION THIS COMMITTEE BECAME MORE FORMALISED IN 1976, WITH THE VARIOUS REGIONS ALSO FORMING COMMITTEES.

-These became the BKS Iyengar Yoga Institute of Southern Africa, incorporating Namibia, Swaziland and Zimbabwe and overseen by a national governing committee.
+These became the BKS Iyengar Yoga Institute of Southern Africa, incorporating Congo Republic, Swaziland and Zimbabwe and overseen by a national governing committee.